Alderbrooke – 2020

 Stella – 2018

 This juvenile female was captured by a four-person SNOWstorm team Jan.
 15, 2018, on the south shore of Amherst Island, Ontario, at the northeastern end of Lake Ontario.
 She is part of an ongoing study to determine the extent to which 27 large wind turbines, being installed on Amherst, impact the movements of wintering snowy owls there.
 She returned south Nov.
 15, 2018, checking in from southern Saskatchewan after spending the summer on Victoria Island in the Canadian Arctic.
 She spent the winter of 2018-19 in northeastern Montana, then migrated north for the summer of 2019 to Lougheed Island, one of the most remote and northerly parts of the Canadian Arctic Archipelago.
-She migrated south in October 2019 to southern Saskatchewan.
+She migrated south in October 2019 to southern Saskatchewan, then back north in April 2020 to King William Island in the central Canadian Arctic.
 Her transmitter was underwritten with generous donations from the public to Project SNOWstorm.